Australia introduces new laws targeting online trolls | DW | 28.11.2021

 can harm people," Morrison told a televised press briefing Sunday.

-A draft of the legislation will be released for the public comment before it comes into force.
+A draft of the legislation will be released to allow the public to comment before it comes into force.

 tg/wmr (dpa, Reuters)